Documentation Home

 Related Documentation Download this Manual

-HeatWave User Guide / ... / Running Queries
+HeatWave User Guide / ... / Explain Query and Check Execution Time

-Before running a query, you can use EXPLAIN to determine if the query will be offloaded to HeatWave for processing.
-If so, the Extra column of EXPLAIN output shows: Using secondary engine RAPID.
+Before running a query, you can use EXPLAIN to determine if the query is offloaded to MySQL HeatWave for processing.
+If so, the Extra column of EXPLAIN output includes Using secondary engine RAPID.

 Press CTRL+C to copy